 Is your life taking over your life?
 Do you crave something simpler?
 Something that includes dirt roads & homemade blackberry jam?
 County fairs & small-town ice cream shops?
 Do you imagine fat hens pecking around your porch, juicy red tomatoes growing in your garden, harvesting your very own watermelon?
 Are you wondering where to start?
-Well, you’re in the right place.
-On this podcast, you’ll find all the information you need to create an amazing country life.

 One of the first steps in planning your homestead is to figure out who’s really in charge of what.

 Who are the decision makers on your homestead?
 Are you in charge of planning?
 Is your spouse in charge of designing projects?
 Building projects?
 Does your father-in-law hold a large claim because of money he loaned you?

 Everyone who has a claim or a stake in your homestead needs to sit at the same table and the same time and make some decisions and set some clear boundaries.
 Most people’s goal of owning a homestead is the peace it brings.
 Let’s make sure the inside of the farmhouse is as peaceful as the outside.
 Let’s get everyone on the same page to avoid frustrations and disagreements down the road.

 Are you the organized one who orders seeds months in advance, color codes the kitchen pantry, balances the record books to the penny?
 Is your spouse a compulsive type who would buy a shiny new tractor without consulting anyone else, and POOF!, there goes your plans for building that new greenhouse next spring?
 Let’s make some decisions and ask everyone to follow them.